ruuvi-friends/ruuvi-hass.io/README.md

 # ruuvi_hass
 RuuviTag sensor for hass.io

-#### ⚠️ IMPORTANT

-**This project is for HASS.io.
-For home assistant runing on your bare maching you might require more things**.
-This project leverages HASS.io that runs in a container with python3 that has been compiled with support for bluetooth sockets.
-If you want to use this you will need to rebuild python3 with lib-bluetooth.h or bluez.h in your operating system.
-If you really want to dive head first. check this PR: https://github.com/docker-library/python/pull/445 or this one https://github.com/home-assistant/docker-base/pull/53
+**⚠️ This project is for HASS.io.
+For home assistant running on your bare machine you might require some dependencies**.

+This project leverages python3 native bluetooth sockets.
+For python to have access to the Bluetooth socket family it needs to have been compiled with either lib-bluetooth.h or bluez.h in your operating system.

+Recent operating systems like Ubuntu and Raspian should support this when using python3.
+HASS.io also works after [this pull request](https://github.com/home-assistant/docker-base/pull/53) as well as the official python library [after this pull request](https://github.com/docker-library/python/pull/445)

+---

+# Instructions
 Copy the contents of `custom_components` in this repo to `<config folder>/custom_components` (e.g. `/home/homeassistant/.homeassistant/custom_components/`).

 The configuration.yaml has to be edited like this